 W4R is an ad hoc group of volunteers

 W4R owns nothing and has accomplished much.
 W4R exists to:

 - hold the student design competition that accepted 21 submissions,

 - arrange the jury that selected the short list and then chose Reflecting Blooms as the winning design,

 - plan special events,

 - organize the team of experts overseeing the fountain’s fabrication, and, finally,

 HI and the City of Calgary really came through for us.

 First, HI revised some clauses in the contract.
-HI is a world-class company, whose clients include well-known artists and corporations.
-Yet, HI gives our local drinking fountain the same consideration, attention, and time it does to its multi-million dollar international projects.
+HI is a world-class company, whose clients include well-known artists, municipalities, and corporations although it has never before worked with The City of Calgary as a client.
+Yet, HI gives our small, local drinking fountain the same consideration, attention, and time it does to its multi-million dollar international projects.

 Second, HI and the City of Calgary agreed to (a) split HI’s standard contract into two phases with known start and end dates; and (b) HI will sign the City of Calgary’s standard documentation for any work it undertakes for the City of Calgary.